Do you want to start a taxi business in the Netherlands? You will need a taxi operator licence (ondernemersvergunning voor taxivervoer).

-In addition to your taxi operator licence, you will receive a Passenger Transport Number (P-number).
-Both your taxi information card and fare mileage records must clearly show this number.
-The P-number is personal and cannot be provided to anyone else.
-You no longer need a licensing certificate in your taxi.
+In addition to your taxi operator licence you will receive a Passenger Transport Number (P-number).
+This P-number must be clearly visible on your taxi information card and on your fare mileage records.
+You also need this P-number to apply for the taxi entrepreneur card.
+Your P-number is personal and cannot be used by anyone else.

 Taxi business owners are continuously screened.
 If they commit a criminal offense, such as fraud or blackmail, their operator licence may be withdrawn.

 Municipal authorities can impose additional rules on the quality of taxi services:

 - They may require taxi drivers to serve the local market as a group.
 This involves an unambiguous complaints procedure and recognisable taxis.
 Drivers who are not affiliated with that group are not allowed to work in that particular area.